 NO alcoholic beverages allowed.

-Dogs are prohibited from Dec.1 to July 1.
+Dogs are prohibited from DECEMBER 1 to JULY 1.

 DO NOT LITTER Please take out with you everything you brought onto the trails.